TULiberalArts/Philosophy/pages/graduate.md

 [Learn More about the PhD in Philosophy](http://bulletin.temple.edu/graduate/scd/cla/philosophy-phd/)

 ## Temple Graduate School Funding
 At Temple, we believe that students from all walks of life should have access to a college education.
 If you need help paying for graduate school, you aren’t alone.
 Most students receive some form of financial aid to fund their education.
-About half of our incoming students receive funding either through the university’s [Graduate Fellowships and Future Faculty Program](http://www.temple.edu/grad/finances/fff_program.htm) or through the Department’s TA-lines.
 Graduate students are eligible for financial assistance from federal, state, private and university sources.
 We encourage you to explore all of the opportunities available and apply early to make your education an affordable experience.
+About half our PhD students receive funding through Temple University's [Fellowships](http://www.temple.edu/grad/finances/fff_program.htm) - graduate assistantships and academic internships are ordinarily reserved for PhD students.

 [Student Financial Services](https://sfs.temple.edu/financial-aid-types)